psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 ZIO provides a lot of convenience methods, e.g. `fork` and `repeat` we saw before.
 These methods are quite useful and make your code easier to read and reduces amounts of boilerplate.
 However, you have to get used to them.
 Getting used to symbolic aliases is a bit more challenging.
-Even though symbolic aliases are not mandatory and you can live without using them.
+Even though symbolic aliases are not mandatory and you can code without them.
-Code of the library is well organised and it is easy to navigate through the files.
+Code of the library is well organised and it is easy to navigate through its files.
 Also, it has a lot of ScalaDocs.

 It is always easy to get some help in [ZIO discord chat](https://discord.gg/2ccFBr4).
 Community is already quite big and it is rapidly growing.